 Carcinoid tumors are slow-growing tumors derived from neuroendocrine cells, typically found in the GI tract.
-These neuroendocrine cells receive neural input and are able to release hormones into systemic circulation as a response.
+These neuroendocrine cells receive neural input and can release hormones into systemic circulation as a response.

 Carcinoid tumors typically produce serotonin (5-HT), which is a monoamine neurotransmitter.
-In the intestines, serotonin is produced by enterochromaffin cells of the gut where it plays a role in regulation of intestinal peristalsis, among other activities.
+In the intestines, serotonin is produced by enterochromaffin cells of the gut, where it plays a role in the regulation of intestinal peristalsis, among other activities.

 Flushing of the skin, most often of the head and upper thorax, is the most important clinical finding of carcinoid syndrome.
 Flushing is caused by the secretion of kallikrein, which plays a role in the conversion of kininogen to bradykinin, a powerful vasodilator.
 This vasodilation of the superficial blood vessels results in flushing.

 Wheezing caused by bronchoconstriction is a common sign of carcinoid syndrome.
-The exact pathogenesis of bronchoconstriction is unknown, but is thought to be caused by the excess serotonin.
+The exact pathogenesis of bronchoconstriction is unknown but is thought to be caused by excess serotonin.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)